danjac/traveler-starmap/README.md

 As I no longer have copies of the Traveler rulebooks (classic or the more recent Mongoose edtions) I've cribbed the world generation rules from around the net.
 They're very likely wrong or non-canon, so caveat emptor!
 Pull requests from veteran players welcome.

 Subsectors are stored in a database.
 There's an arbitrary limit of 1000 subsectors you can change in the settings.
 Names are randomly assigned from a text file; pass in another text file in the settings.
-Thanks to Chris Wood for the sources:
+Thanks to Chris Pound for the sources:

 http://generators.christopherpound.com/